hathibelagal-dev/instantpolyglot/docs/eng/Danish.md

    b) Strong verbs: Change the vowel
       - **at synge** (to sing) → **jeg sang** (I sang)

-4. Perfect tense: Use "have" + past participle
+4. Perfect tense: Use “have” + past participle
    - **jeg har talt** (I have spoken), **du har spist** (you have eaten)

-5. Future tense: Use "vil" or "kommer til at" + infinitive
+5. Future tense: Use “vil” or “kommer til at” + infinitive
    - **jeg vil tale** (I will speak)
    - **du kommer til at spise** (you are going to eat)

-6. Conditional: Use "ville" + infinitive
+6. Conditional: Use “ville” + infinitive
    - **jeg ville tale** (I would speak)

 7. Imperative: Usually the same as the verb stem